file: job.t package: muf status: tentative

 Gory Details

-.
+/dev/null.
 In particular, stdout

-is currently always /dev/null
+is currently always /dev/null.

-[ :socket s | ]closeSocket
+[ :socket s | ]closeSocket on a socket

-opened with ]rootPopenSocket
+opened with ]rootPopenSocket will return immediately,

 but the socket will not be ready for re-use until the